holmdk/IrradianceNet/README.md

 I have attached the requirements.txt of my conda environment, which you can use by calling `conda install --file requirements.txt`

 ## Configuration
 Please read the following descriptions before you start running any code.
-If you follow all steps you should be able to predict satellite-derived solar irradiance using our pretrained ConvLSTM model relatively quickly, but we have only supplied for a small period (2016-05-01 to 2016-05-05).
+If you follow all steps you should be able to predict satellite-derived solar irradiance using our pretrained ConvLSTM model relatively quickly.
+- If you are interested in the final product of solar irradiance forecasts, we have only supplied all the ingredients for a small period (2016-05-01 to 2016-05-05), but extending this is relatively straightforward and explained in detail later.
+- If you are only interested in the effective cloud albedo, then you can use our setup for the entire period of 1983-01-01 - 2017-12-31 straight away.
 > The results shown in our paper are based on the entire test dataset (2016-2017), and this small subset is **only meant for other researchers to quickly validate or replicate our results or for prototyping new models.** Nevertheless, the results here largely align with the ones demonstrated in the paper.

 ### Input data